-This continuing series of lectures is modeled after the CREOG guidelines for residency training.
-There are lectures given yearly on common topics that are reinforced frequently, and other lectures given on a 2 year cycle.
+This continuing series of lectures is modeled after the CREOG Educational Objectives for residency training.
+There are lectures given annually on common topics that are reinforced frequently, and other lectures given on a 2 year cycle.
 The lectures are held on a weekly basis and review the pathophysiology, diagnosis, disease assessment, and management of the disease processes treated by Obstetrician/ Gynecologists.
 Practice management, medical malpractice and ethics are also addressed during this conference time.

 Dr. Carmen Tornos, of the Department of Pathology, presents interesting and provocative pathology cases for the residents to evaluate.
 The conference is focused on surgical Gyn-Oncology and Gynecology.
 Resident participation is mandatory.
 Disease management, surgical and/or medical approach, and follow-up are discussed in detail among residents and with faculty attendings.

 Traditional academic Grand Rounds are held on a weekly basis.
 Advanced topics are presented by distinguished professors from all over the country.
 This conference is not only attended by all the residents, but the entire staff and faculty (including voluntary faculty) are encouraged to attend.
 In the chief year, residents present a topic of their choice as part of the Grand Rounds series.